rtfeng/WirelessADB/README.md

 * Everything is done, enjoy!

 # Why need a .sh
-* The reason is unpredictable unconnecting may occur during testing.
+* The reason is unpredictable disconnecting may occur during testing.